 For further reference:

 The grant-funded effort to nurture and enhance the business environment in Wedgwood was called The Future of 35th Project, completed in 2014 but ignored by Seattle City Council.
-The reason for the project name, “Future of 35th,” was that Wedgwood has a linear commercial zone with almost all stores facing 35th Ave NE.
+The reason for the project name, “Future of 35th,” was that Wedgwood has a linear commercial zone with almost all of its stores facing 35th Ave NE.

 An emphasis of the project was the “nodes” at the commercial intersections of NE 75th and 85th Streets.
 At those corners, better zoning regulations could enhance the business district by requiring that any new buildings to be built in the future, will have retail storefronts.

 The documents of the Future of 35th Project are still posted, and Wedgwood activists will continue to pursue the goals.
-Hopefully these goals can be taken up with new and better City Council representatives after the November 2019 election.